About scholarships, bursaries, & awards

 - Scholarships are disbursed to students' University accounts following verification of registration after the registration / course drop period ends.
 Most of these awards are payable in two equal installments over the Fall and Winter terms.

 Some entrance scholarships have specific eligibility requirements or restrictions, and require an application.
-These will be posted on the application-based awards pages starting in the Summer each year.
+These will be posted on the application-based awards page starting in the Summer or Fall each year.

 - Available only to students enrolled in a Bachelor's program